apache/openwhisk/docs/compositions.md

 An action composition is driven by a _conductor action_.
 A _conductor action_, or in short a _conductor_,  is an action with a _conductor_ annotation.
 The value of the annotation is irrelevant.

 Because a conductor action is an action, it has all the attributes of an action (e.g., name, namespace, default parameters, limits...) and it can be managed as such, for instance using the `wsk action` CLI commands.
-It can be part of a package.
-It can be a web action.
-And so on.
+It can be part of a package or be a web action and so on.

 A conductor should always output a JSON dictionary with up to three fields `{ params, action, state }`.
 The value of the field _params_ should be a JSON dictionary.
 The _action_ field of type string is optional.
 The _state_ field is optional and its value if present should be a JSON dictionary.